ncklinux/LaravelBookmarkDB/README.md

 ## Yarn

 This project uses [Yarn](https://yarnpkg.com) for the front-end package management, in order to solve consistency, security, and performance problems.

+## Composer

+This project uses [Composer](https://getcomposer.org) for dependency management in PHP, it allows you to declare the libraries on which your project depends and will manage (install/update) them for you, use `composer show -i` to list all installed libraries/packages.

 ## TypeScript